-AU=audit with 0 quality points and 0 hours attempted
+AU = audit with 0 quality points and 0 hours attempted

-NR=no grade reported (administrative procedure)
+NR = no grade reported (administrative procedure) and also used for audit students not meeting the attendance requirement

 The grade of Incomplete is not a right exercised by the student.
 A grade of Incomplete can be assigned only at the discretion of the instructor and may occur when the quality of work has been of passing grade, but the student has been prevented by illness or other justifiable cause from completing the work required prior to the final examination.